Yasmani Grandal Player Props: White Sox vs. Rays

-On Saturday, Yasmani Grandal (on the back of going 0-for-1) and the Chicago White Sox play the Tampa Bay Rays, whose starting pitcher will be Calvin Faucher.
-First pitch is at 7:10 PM ET.
+On Sunday, Yasmani Grandal (.344 slugging percentage in past 10 games, with zero homers) and the Chicago White Sox face the Tampa Bay Rays, whose starting pitcher will be Drew Rasmussen.
+First pitch is at 2:10 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Rays.
+In his previous game he had a hitless showing (0-for-4) against the Rays.

 Yasmani Grandal Game Info & Props vs. the Rays